10 tips for doing business with European buyers of natural ingredients for health products

 - Be aware of the differences in business culture

-- Conduct yourself in a professional manner when dealing with European buyers
+- Be professional when dealing with European buyers

 - Provide organised documentation